craigschlegel/registrations-for-the-events-calendar/readme.txt

 == Setting up Registrations for the Events Calendar ==

-1. Make sure you have the plugin "The Events Calendar" by Modern Tribe installed and activated.
+1. Make sure you have the plugin "The Events Calendar" by Modern Tribe installed and activated before activating "Registrations for The Events Calendar"
 2. If you haven't created an event.
 Create a new event by going to the WordPress dashboard and navigating to Events -> Add New.
-3. A registration form will now appear on you created event or any other published event.
+3. A registration form will now appear on your created event or any other published event.
+3. Add a registration form for a specific event to another page on your site using the shortcode [rtec-registration-form event=743] with the "event" setting being the post ID for that event.
 4. You can configure the form fields, messaging, registrations limits etc by navigating to Events -> Registrations and then selecting the "Form" tab.
 5. You can configure the email options on the "Email" tab.
 6. See a quick overview of your events and registrations on the "Registrations" tab.